FOCAL (programming language): Comparison with JOSS

 JOSS' implementation makes common constructs easier to build and more closely match a programmer's intentions, at the cost of making the runtime more complex.
 For example, JOSS allowed ranges in loops to be described in a flexible fashion like 1,2,3,10(5)50,75,78.
 This flexibility comes at a cost; in FOCAL the start, stop, and step can be written in a custom in-memory structure and easily updated as the loop is performed, whereas JOSS requires it to reevaluate an expression that may be, but often isn't, more complex.

 In order to make the code terser in FOCAL, changes were relatively minor.
 For example, JOSS' Do part 20. becomes the slightly smaller FOCAL DO 20, while Do step 20.1 becomes DO 20.1.
 Command keywords were also shortened where possible, so JOSS' Demand becomes FOCAL's ASK, both to make it shorter and to allow the letter D to be uniquely used for DO.

-To simplify the parser, some FOCAL options were removed.
+To simplify the parser, some JOSS constructs were removed.
 For example, JOSS could perform multiple assignments with Set S=P, P=Q, Q=S. while in FOCAL these had to be made individual statements, SET S=P; SET P=Q; SET Q=S. Likewise, JOSS' Form, used to format output, was combined into FOCAL's TYPE with the %.